cloudxabide/matrix.lab-OCP3/Foo/post_install_tasks.md

 ## Fix Prometheus Sizing (after running "all_the_playbooks.sh")
 ### Update Prometheus DC to reduce memory requirements
-create endpoints and redeploy the logging pods after modifying the memory requirement
+NOTE:  This is no longer *necessary*, I resolved this by updating the inventory file create endpoints and redeploy the logging pods after modifying the memory requirement
 oc edit dc -n openshift-logging
 % s/16Gi/2Gi/g